edgio-docs/edgio-docs/guides/next_commerce.md

 ## Next.js Commerce Example

-Here is an example of the [Next.js Commerce](https://nextjs.org/commerce) template running on the XDN.
-It uses all of the latest Next.js 10 features including image optimization, localization, and incremental static regeneration with stale-while-revalidate.
+Here is an example of the [Next.js Commerce](https://nextjs.org/commerce) template running on {{ PRODUCT_NAME }}.
+It uses all of the latest Next.js 10 features
+including image optimization, localization, and incremental static regeneration with stale-while-revalidate.

 [Try the Next.js Commerce Example Site](https://moovweb-docs-nextjs-commerce-default.moovweb-edge.io/?button)